bwkimmel/mcstrings/README.md

 MC Strings
 ==========

-This is a tool to extract strings from a Minecraft world.
+This is a tool to manipulate strings in a Minecraft world.

-## Output Format
+## Strings File Format

 The strings are written as a CSV file having the following columns: